 1. Re-experiencing symptoms

-There is no trigger.
-It just occurs for no reason at any particular moment.
+Symptoms can be triggered by environmental cues perceived through what one sees, hears, touch, tastes, and smells.
 They can make the person feel stressed and angry.
 These symptoms may make it hard to do daily tasks, such as sleeping, eating, or concentrating.

 Women appear to be more at risk.
 Research is even suggesting that susceptibility to the disorder may run in families.
 Not everyone is experiences a traumatic event will develop PTSD.